Followers Cart Logo

 How many followers do you need to make money on Instagram?

-As a new Instagram user, it might be discouraging to just see influencers earning hundreds of dollars for every post on the platform while our follower count remains stagnant.
+Seeing big influencers earn hundreds or thousands of pounds per post can feel discouraging when your own follower count is still low.
 Each one of us wants large sponsored agreements that pay for travel and eating the finest food around the world, but it's difficult to tell precisely when your profile is ready to begin producing money from sponsored posts and advertisements.

 How much is the earning potential on Instagram